turtleflyer/smart-hooks/packages/smart-hooks/use-interstate/README.md

 ## Important notes

 There are some limitations to using `useInterstate` that, when being broken, may lead to errors.
-Also, there are some advanced use cases that may add power and resilience to your code.
+Also, some advanced use cases may add power and resilience to your code.

 - One of the powerful abilities of useInterstate is that it can resubscribe to different keys of the global state dynamically.